NOAA-GFDL/FRE-NCtools/README.md

 * scatter-ncc -- Distribute an unstructured FMS grid netCDF file for initializing a FMS climate model
 * mppncscatter -- Distribute FMS netCDF file for initializing a FMS climate model

-### Statistical and Informational Tools

-* list_ncvars -- List the variables in a netCDF file
-* plevel -- Interpolates data from model levels to pressure levels
-* split_ncvars -- Write the variables in a FMS netCDF file into multiple netCDF files, one file per netCDf field
-* timavg -- Create a time average netCDF file
-* ncexists -- Checks for variables and attributes in a netCDF file
-* nc_null_check -- Checks to see if the value of the attribute *bounds* of variable *lat* has a null character

 ### Grid Tools
 * check_mask -- Configure the processors which contains all land points to be masked out for ocean model